On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Introduction

-The above mentioned running time analyses involving sampling~\cite{qian2018fail,qian2016sampling,qian-algo-noise} mainly showed that using sampling can turn the exponential running time to be polynomial under high noise levels, and sample size may take an important role in the effectiveness of sampling.
-In addition, Akimoto et al.~\cite{akimoto2015analysis} proved that using sampling with a large enough $m$ can make optimization under additive unbiased noise behave as optimization in a noise-free environment.
-The sampling strategy in these works utilizes the mean of the samples as an approximation of the true fitness.
-Then a natural question is that whether other information of the samples can be used to make EAs more robust against noise.
+The above mentioned runtime analyses concerning sampling~\cite{25,26,27} revealed that the exponential runtime under high noise levels can be turned to be polynomial by sampling, and the sample size may be critical to the effectiveness of sampling.
+Moreover, Akimoto et al.~\cite{33} showed that optimization under unbiased noise can perform like exact optimization, if the sample size $m$ is large enough.
+In these works, the sampling strategy utilizes the mean of the samples as an approximation of the true fitness.
+Then a natural question is whether other information of the samples can be used to make EAs more robust against noise.

 Note that mean is actually a measure of central tendency, and thus, it is straightforward to use another widely known measure \textit{median}.
-Compared to mean, median has the advantage of being insensitive to the presence of outliers.
-For example, one indicator of insensitivity is the ``breakdown point"~\cite{huber2009robust,leys2013median}, which is the minimum proportion of observations that need to be contaminated to make the estimator become infinite (i.e., cause breakdown): the breakdown point of mean is close to 0 because a single bad observation can make the mean become infinite, whereas median has a breakdown point of 0.5 because the median becomes infinite only when more than 50\% of the observations are infinite.
-In fact, economists use the sample median frequently when reporting statistics concerning certain economic measures, e.g., household income~\cite{income}.
+Compared to mean, median has the advantage of being insensitive to outliers.
+For example, ``breakdown point"~\cite{34,35} is a commonly used indicator for insensitivity, which denotes the minimum ratio of variables that need to be contaminated to make the estimator become infinite (i.e., cause breakdown).
+The breakdown point of mean is close to 0 because a single bad observation can make the mean become infinite, whereas the breakdown point of median is 0.5 because median becomes infinite only if more than 50\% of the variables become infinite.
+In fact, economists use the sample median frequently when reporting statistics concerning certain economic measures, e.g., household income~\cite{36}.

 In this paper, we introduce the sampling strategy using median (called \textit{median sampling}) into EAs and theoretically examine its effectiveness.
-Instead of taking the mean, median sampling takes the median of the samples to approximate the fitness of a solution.
-In order to better distinguish the two sampling strategies, we call the original sampling strategy \textit{mean sampling} in this paper.
-We consider the (1+1)-EA solving the noisy OneMax Problem and derive the expected running time until the optimal solution with respect to the true fitness function is found.
-Our main results can be summarized as follows.
+Instead of taking the mean, median sampling takes the median of the samples as an estimate for the fitness.
+In order to better distinguish the two sampling strategies, we call the original sampling strategy \textit{mean sampling} in the following context.
+We will consider (1+1)-EA solving noisy OM, and derive the ERT for reaching the optimum (with respect to the exact objective).
+Following is our main results: